Teddy55Codes/ContainerizedDotnetBenchmarks/README.md

 ﻿# ContainerizedDotnetBenchmarks
 I created this project to make running [BenchmarkDotnet](https://benchmarkdotnet.org/) benchmarks on the cloud easier and less manual.

 ## Contents
 This repository contains 2 projects [ContainerizedDotnetBenchmarks (the client)](ContainerizedDotnetBenchmarks) and [ContainerizedDotnetBenchmarks.Server (the server)](ContainerizedDotnetBenchmarks.Server).

 > [!NOTE]
-> The 2 projects are in the same solution, but they don't have any dependencies on each other.
+> The two projects are in the same solution, but they don't have any dependencies on each other.
 > I put them in the same solution so i don't have to deal with multiple solutions.

 ## How To Use